iangrell/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+Asynchronous code means that function will not run right now or be delayed until another function is completed.
+Synchronous code runs in order.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->